-(A) This Data Processing Addendum (“DPA”) specifies the data protection obligations of the parties, which arise from contract data processing on behalf of the Client, as stipulated in the ABBYY Cloud Service Agreement available through https://www.abbyy.com/legal/cloud-terms-of-service/ (the “Agreement”).
+(A) This Data Processing Addendum (“DPA”) specifies the data protection obligations of the parties, which arise from contract data processing on behalf of the Client, as stipulated in the ABBYY Cloud Service Agreement available through https://www.abbyy.com/legal/cloud-terms-of-service/ or other agreement between the Client and ABBYY governing the Client’s use of the ABBYY Services (the “Agreement”).
 It applies to all activities performed in connection with the Agreement in which the ABBYY staff or a third party acting on behalf of ABBYY may come into contact with Personal Data.

 (B) This DPA sets out the additional terms, requirements and conditions on which ABBYY will process Personal Data when providing services under the Agreement.
 This DPA contains the mandatory clauses required by Article 28(3) of the General Data Protection Regulation ((EU) 2016/679) (“GDPR”).

 (C) All capitalized terms used herein and not otherwise defined herein shall have the meanings ascribed to such terms in the Agreement.